 From the Western Morning News of 21 April 1911:

 “The representative match between the members of the Bar Golfing Society and the Irish Bar has now become a very well-established annual fixture.
 At one time there was the possibility of the contest being only an intermittent one and an idea was prevalent that the Irish bar could never be strong enough to take the full strength of the English Bar.
 Last year the Irishmen secured a very creditable win on their own links at Dollymount,

-The formal opening of the second Law Library in the Eastern Wing of the Four Courts on 15 April 1897 prompted a gush of admiration from the popular press, with the following day’s Irish Times describing the new premises as
+The formal opening of the second Law Library in the Eastern Wing of the Four Courts on 15 April 1897 prompted a gush of admiration in the press, with the next day’s Irish Times describing the new premises as

 From the Belfast Newsletter, June 16, 1916:

 STRANGE AFFAIR AT BLACKROCK